KevinYyyyyy/PyVulAudit/README.md

 ## 🙏 Acknowledgments

 - [OSV (Open Source Vulnerabilities)](https://osv.dev/): For providing a comprehensive database of security advisories.
-- [OSI(Open Source Insignts)](https://github.com/google/deps.dev): For enabling the dependency analysis of software ecosystems.
+- [OSI(Open Source Insights)](https://github.com/google/deps.dev): For enabling the dependency analysis of software ecosystems.
 - [PyDriller](https://github.com/ishepard/pydriller): For its capabilities in Git repository analysis.
 - [JARVIS](https://github.com/pythonJaRvis/pythonJaRvis.github.io): For its capabilities in Python Call Graph construction.
-- [Tree-sitter](https://github.com/tree-sitter): For its capabilities in Source Coude Parsing.
+- [Tree-sitter](https://github.com/tree-sitter): For its capabilities in Source Code Parsing.
 - The Python security community for their ongoing efforts. edication and collaborative efforts.